 Margaret Goehring joined the faculty at New Mexico State University in 2009.
-Before joining the faculty, she was Visiting Assistant Professor at the SUNY College of Ceramics at Alfred University.
-Among the awards she has earned include several NEA and NEH research grants, and a residency at the Cité des Arts in Paris (2008) and most recently, a research fellowship at Dumbarton Oaks.
 She is a specialist on manuscript illumination and painting of the Low Countries and France from the fourteenth to the sixteenth centuries, and has presented numerous papers at both national and international conferences in Belgium, the Netherlands and Canada.
-She has published a monograph, Space, Place & Ornament: The Functions of Landscape in Medieval Manuscript Illumination (Brepols, 2014) as well as several articles on painting in Flemish devotional books.
-Her most recent project, a book she co-edited with Kate Dimitrova, has been published: Dressing the Part: Textiles as Propaganda in the Middle Ages (Brepols, 2015).
+She is the author of Space, Place & Ornament: The Functions of Landscape in Medieval Manuscript Illumination (Brepols, 2014) and co-editor of Dressing the Part: Textiles as Propaganda in the Middle Ages (Brepols, 2015).
 In addition to Medieval and Renaissance art, she also teaches American Folk & Outsider Art and the Art of China.

 ART 295G Introduction to Art History I: In this introductory level survey of European and Middle Eastern art from its prehistoric foundations to the thirteenth century, we will explore architecture, sculpture, ceramics, painting, metal work, and manuscript illumination.
 In addition to examining aspects of changing style, subject matter and usage, we will also look at patterns of power and propaganda, ritualistic function and usage, the physical contexts for which works of art were made and displayed and how that could affect their meaning.